saifaustcse/SDLC-Methodologies/README.md

         A design approach clearly defines all the architectural modules of the product along with its communication and data flow representation with the external and third             party modules (if any).
 The internal design of all the modules of the proposed architecture should be clearly defined with the minutest of the details in DDS.

     3. **Phase 3 – Development/Implementation**
-        In this stage of SDLC the actual development starts and the product is built.
+        In this phase of SDLC the actual development starts and the product is built.
 The programming code is generated and database is designed as per DDS during this stage.
 If         the design is performed in a detailed and organized manner, code generation can be accomplished without much hassle.

         Developers must follow the coding guidelines defined by their organization and programming tools like compilers, interpreters, debuggers, etc. are used to generate the           code.
 Different high level programming languages such as C, C++, Pascal, Java and PHP are used for coding and different types (structued and non structured) databases           such as oracle, MSSQL, MySQL, MongoDb are used for dumping data.

     4. **Phase 4 – Testing/Quality Assurance**
-        In this stage of SDLC the actual development starts and the product is built.
-The programming code is generated and database is designed as per DDS during this stage.
-If         the design is performed in a detailed and organized manner, code generation can be accomplished without much hassle.
+        In this phase systems integration and system testing (of programs and procedures)—normally carried out by a Quality Assurance (QA) professional—to determine if the               proposed design meets the initial set of business goals.
+Testing may be repeated, specifically to check for errors, bugs and interoperability.
+This testing will be               performed until the end user finds it acceptable.

+        During this phase of the SDLC, various types of functional testing, such as acceptance testing, integration testing, system testing, and unit testing, as well as the             non-functional testing is carried out.
+Another part of this phase is verification and validation, both of which will help ensure the program"s successful completion.

     5. **Phase 5 – Deployment/Release**
         In this stage of SDLC the actual development starts and the product is built.
 The programming code is generated and database is designed as per DDS during this stage.
 If         the design is performed in a detailed and organized manner, code generation can be accomplished without much hassle.